A Guide to Filing a Utility Patent Application

 A nonprovisional utility patent application must include a specification, including a description and a claim or claims; drawings, when necessary; an oath or declaration; and the prescribed filing, search, and examination fees.

-Each document can be created in a PDF format for filing via EFS-Web must have a top margin of at least 2 cm (3/4 inch), a left-side margin of at least 2.5 cm (1 inch), a right-side margin of at least 2 cm (3/4 inch) and a bottom margin of at least 2 cm (3/4 inch).
+Each document must have a top margin of at least 2 cm (3/4 inch), a left-side margin of at least 2.5 cm (1 inch), a right-side margin of at least 2 cm (3/4 inch) and a bottom margin of at least 2 cm (3/4 inch).
 The application pages must be numbered consecutively (centrally located above or below the text) starting with page one.
-In addition, the PDF document size should be 8.5 inch by 11 inch (standard size) or 21 centimeter by 29.7 centimeter (DIN size A4).
-The specification, including the abstract and claims, must have lines that are 1.5 or double-spaced in a single column of text.
+In addition, the DOCX document size should be 8.5 inch by 11 inch (standard size) or 21 centimeter by 29.7 centimeter (DIN size A4).
+The specification, including the description, claims, and abstract, must have lines that are 1.5 or double-spaced in a single column of text.
 The text must be a nonscript font (e.g., Arial, Times Roman, or Courier), preferably with a font size of 12.
-Handwritten text scanned into PDF format is not acceptable.

 A complete nonprovisional utility patent application should contain the elements listed below, arranged in the order shown.
 Description of these elements is provided in the following sections: